 GC2 Panel—Sensor Malfunction

 Every hour, your alarm system sends a signal to all of your sensors to ensure functionality and proper reporting, which is called a "roll call".
-If a sensor fails to send a response signal, a "Failure" alert will be sent to your control panel and “Malfunction” will display on the Brinks Home™ Mobile App.
+If a sensor fails to send a response signal, a failure signal will be sent to your control panel and you'll see an alert or Malfunction in the Brinks Home™ App.

 - The battery in the sensor is dead.

 - The sensor is too far from the control panel.
-If the sensor exceeds 100 ft, then a malfunction may occur.
+If the sensor exceeds 100 feet, then a malfunction may occur.